Second opinion: when can a second medical opinion be sought?

 If a doctor has recommended one of the aforementioned operations to you, you generally have to be informed at least 10 days before the scheduled operation that you have a right to a second opinion.

 The doctor who is meant to give a second opinion requires your current documents like diagnostic findings and examination results.
-You can take the required documents with you from your first medical practice.
-Or you can have them sent directly from there to the second medical practice.
+You can receive the necessary documents from your initial medical practice.
+Alternatively, you can have them sent directly from there to the second medical practice.
 Both options are free of charge for you.

 What do I do with the second opinion?